 1. Facebook is a content platform.
-Which means that people are there to consume, create and share content.
+This means that people are there to consume, create and share content.

 2. Facebook is a social platform.
-Which means that people are there to interact, communicate with and enjoy their friends and family.
+This means that people are there to interact, communicate with and enjoy their friends and family.

 Meaning that if you crack the code, your ads will be successful, and you’ll get free traffic and endorsement.